 GridinSoft Anti-Malware is a versatile solution featuring all the described functions and providing consistent protection without inconveniences typical for bulky and “heavy” antivirus programs.
 Economically beneficial, Anti-Malware is one of the most efficient and quick security programs on the market.

-№3.
-Use a firewall.
+3. Use a firewall.
 A firewall is a program filter separating a network it protects from the external environment.
 It can be protecting one computer or an entire workgroup.
 Most of the OSs have an in-built firewall.
 It controls the incoming and outbound traffic using pre-defined rules.
-Users tend to switch off firewalls temporarily to access suspicious websites but later forget to reactivate defense.
-That is dangerous and imposes a device or a network to risk.
+Users tend to switch off firewalls temporarily to access suspicious websites but later forget to reactivate the defense.
+That is dangerous and puts a device or a network at risk.

-№5.
-Protect your email accounts.
+5. Protect your email accounts.
 An email account is the core of any person’s virtual representation.
 Profiles in social media and other internet services often refer to your email address, and that address is essential to password restoration if you happen to need that.
-Therefore, email safety should be of the most concern.
+Therefore, email safety should be of the utmost concern.
 Remember to log out from your mailbox on any device except for yours.
-Also, make sure you use a strong password, and change passwords from time to time.
+Also, make sure you use a strong password and change passwords from time to time.

 6. Update your software regularly.
 Computer software nowadays gets updated automatically or with the slightest effort from the user.
 However, many program vulnerabilities emerge in in-between moments, when one program (let’s say operating system) is already updated, while some different software is not yet up-to-date.
 Such inconsistency of versions can lead to malware infection if cybercriminals intend to pull that over.
 The most wanted updates are the updates of security programs.
 The more malware signatures an antivirus program has in its libraries, the more malicious items it will remove from your PC before they can even harm it.